no-more-secrets/parsco/README.md

                            fake-filename.txt:error:1:16 failed to parse all characters in input stream
 ```

-Note that in those cases where we provided an error
+Note that in those cases where we provided an error message
-ourselves, it gives it to the user for a better experience.
+ourselves via the `fail` combinator, it gives it to the user
+for a better experience.

 JSON Parser
 -----------